jayesh6297/knowledge-pot/docs/Golang/common-pitfalls.md

 ---

+!!! info
+    solved in go 1.22 -> now the itration variable is per iteration basis not per loop basis

 This is the most common gotcha in Go.
 The iteration variables in `for` statements are reused in each iteration.
 This means that each closure (aka function literal) created in your `for` loop will reference the same variable (and they'll get that variable's value at the time those goroutines start executing).

 **Incorrect:**